datosh/datosh.github.io/content/post/k8s_home_lab_2025_00/index.md

 ```

 I do like to have `virt-manager` as a GUI to quickly discover information about
 my VMs, storage pools and networks.
-Rest assured, we will make all the changes using
+Rest assured, all changes will be made using
 Terraform!

 You can even run `virt-manager` locally on your machine and connect